UDarya/grpc-mock-server/README.md

 ## Features
-- Generate mock services for given proto API and run grpc service with these services
+ - Generate mock services for given proto API and run grpc service with these services.
  - Provide API to mock `request/response` for grpc service.
-Mock data is stored in the `hashMap` and available until restart of `mock-server` instance.
  - Can be started in the separate container in the kubernetes for `dev` enviroment.
+ - Provide API for `spy` functional (can check if method was called with certain response).
+ - Provide API for reset mock data.

 ## Before running

 Classes for grpc api should be generated in the project.
 Example for configuration `com.google.protobuf` gradle plugin.
 ```
 sourceSets {
     main {